-Measurements must be taken regardless of the fitting of insulation or the like, to the inner side of the shell of the hull (or to the inner side of the structural boundary plating for deck structures) in vessels constructed of metal, and to the outer surface of the shell of the hull (or to the inner side of the structural boundary surfaces for deck structures) in all other vessels.
+Measurements must be taken regardless of the fitting of insulation or the like, to the inner side of the shell of the hull (or to the inner side of the structural boundary plating for deck structures) in vessels constructed of metal, and to the outer surface of the shell of the hull (or to the inner side of the structures) in all other vessels.
 If the deck structure has framing, dimensions are taken to the inner surface of the skin.